-We operate in two principal business segments: Kratos Government Solutions ("KGS") and Public Safety and Security ("PSS").
-We organize our business segments based on the nature of the products and services offered.
+We operate in two principal business segments: Kratos Government Solutions ("KGS") and Public Safety & Security ("PSS").
+We organize our business segments based on the nature of the services offered.
 Transactions between segments are generally negotiated and accounted for under terms and conditions similar to other government and commercial contracts and these intercompany transactions are eliminated in consolidation.
 The financial statements in this Annual Report are presented in a manner consistent with our operating structure.
-For additional information regarding our operating segments, see Note 14 of the Notes to Consolidated Financial Statements contained within this Annual Report on Form 10-K. From a customer and solutions perspective, we view our business as an integrated whole, leveraging skills and assets wherever possible.
+For additional information regarding our operating segments, see Note 13 of the notes to the Consolidated Financial Statements.
+From a customer and solutions perspective, we view our business as an integrated whole, leveraging skills and assets wherever possible.